ch0t4nk/PDFtoMD/docs/development/REORGANIZATION_COMPLETE.md

 ## Migration Notes

 All import paths have been updated to reflect the new structure.
-The reorganization preserves git history through proper `git mv` operations.
+The reorganization preserves git history through proper `git mv` operations.\n